matrx-software/MHC-for-triage-agents/README.md

 - Press the play button at the top, and the experiment will start.

 ## Documentation
-The experiment is build using [MATRX](https://github.com/matrx-software/matrx), an open-source for simulating human-agent teaming tasks, developed by the [Human-Agent-Robot Teaming (HART)](https://tno-hart.com/) Team at [TNO](https://tno.nl).
+The experiment is build using [MATRX](https://github.com/matrx-software/matrx), an open-source framework for simulating human-agent teaming tasks, developed by the [Human-Agent-Robot Teaming (HART)](https://tno-hart.com/) Team at [TNO](https://tno.nl).
 For more info, see the [MATRX website](https://github.com/matrx-software/matrx).

 For a more in depth description of the agent triage algorithm, used for TDP 2 (dynamic allocation) and TDP 3 (supervised autonomy), see the (Dutch) document `Value elicitation agent algorithm NL.pdf`.